 Journalists were invited to the plant to try Herradura’s Second Limited Edition in its Coleccion de la Casa product line, Reserva 2013, Cognac Cask Finish Reposado.
 We enjoyed the release, which rests in medium-char American oak barrels for 11 months before being transferred to French oak casks that previously held Cognac for the final three months of aging.
 Reserva 2013, with its complex flavor profile, is available in the U.S. now.
 But we also had the privilege of trying some 110-proof Tequila directly from the pot still.
 Despite its strength, we found it to be delightful on the palate, with lots of pepper and lemon zest notes, a long finish and no alcoholic burn.
 It’s slated to be sold in Mexico soon.
 I’m hoping this, too, makes it north of the border.

-In the future, when I enjoy Herradura Tequila, I’ll wonder, did this come from the agave plant that I cleaned?
+In the future, when we enjoy Herradura Tequila, we’ll wonder, did this come from the actual agave plant that we cleaned?